alexfernandez/deployment/README.md

 ### Web Server

-When your server can be reached from the internet, you can start a web server that will listen to requests, by default on port 3470.
+You can start a web server that will listen to deployment requests, by default on port 3470:

     $ node bin/server.js --token wydjzfoytrg4grmy